This post is a chapter from a much larger manuscript about the Golden Triangle which I’m currently writing and should be published later this year.

 In 1971, John Ingersoll, the Director of the US Bureau of Narcotics and Dangerous Drugs (the forerunner of the US Drug Enforcement Agency) made some very startling admissions.
 The Director, under oath, told a Congressional panel that Air America had “unwittingly” smuggled heroin into Vietnam.
 50 He also revealed that just a month prior to his testimony 80 kilos of heroin had been seized on an Air America plane landing in Saigon.
 51 He also specifically mentioned the Hmong in reference to Air America and opium:

 “The Meo tribesmen (the Hmong) are something else.
 But I don’t blame the CIA for what the tribesmen do.”
 52

 Unfortunately for the generals who oversaw the CIA’s Secret War, others began describing the Agency’s involvement with Hmong opium.
-Ron Rickenbach, head of USAID in Laos from 1962-1969, and in charge of delivering food and supplies to the Hmong at the Lima sites stated:
+Ron Rickenbach, USAID Refugee Operations Officer in Laos from 1962-1969, and in charge of delivering food and supplies to the Hmong at the Lima sites stated:

 “I was on the airstrips.
 My people were in charge of supplying the aircraft.
 I was in the areas where opium was grown.
 I personally witnessed it being placed on Air America planes.”
 53

 Rickenbach also stated: